Liouville quantum gravity and the Brownian map I: The QLE(8/3,0) metric: Metric construction

 The purpose of this section is to show that $\QLE(8/3,0)$ equipped with the quantum distance parameterization defines a metric on a countable, dense subset consisting of a sequence of i.i.d.\ points chosen from the quantum measure of a $\sqrt{8/3}$-LQG sphere.
 The approach we take, as explained and outlined in Section~\ref{subsec::overview}, is based on ideas from a joint work by the second co-author, Sam Watson, and Hao Wu.

 We begin by considering a pair of $\QLE(8/3,0)$ explorations $\qlegrowthleft$ and $\qlegrowthright$ on a doubly marked quantum sphere $(\CS,x,y)$ where the first (resp.\ second) process starts from $x$ (resp.\ $y$) and is targeted at~$y$ (resp.\ $x$).
-We then use several results accumulated earlier in the paper to prove that the ``distances'' computed by these two explorations are almost surely the same.
+We then use several results accumulated earlier in the paper to prove that the ``distances'' computed by these two explorations are a.s.\ the same.

 The remainder of this section is structured as follows.
 In Section~\ref{subsec::metric_setup}, we describe the setup and notation that we will use throughout the rest of the section.
 We will complete the proof of Theorem~\ref{thm::qle_metric} in Section~\ref{subsec::coupling_explorations}.